Exploring the Alphabet of English Idioms: A Journey through ‘M’

 Justifications:

 This is an idiom because it means to marry someone for their wealth rather than love.
-The phrase is figurative because "money" here symbolizes wealth, not an actual currency being involved in marriage.
+The idiom is figurative because "money" here symbolizes wealth, not an actual currency being involved in marriage.

 Origin: